I research information from public agencies and organizations to help low-income people get benefits that make their lives a little easier.

 Luckily, the USDA food stamp program, also known as SNAP, allows the self-employed to get food benefits as well.
 People within 100% of the poverty guidelines can get a monthly food stamp benefit maximum of approximately $175 per person.
 Income guidelines are also more relaxed if you happen to have a disabled family member or a person over 60 years of age in your home.

 In addition, once you get approved for food stamps, you'll generally be eligible for Medicaid national healthcare.
 In the past, it was very difficult for self-employed people to get these two benefits, but the U.S. and state governments have made it easier in the past few years.

-Self Employed People that Often Apply for Food Stamps:
+Examples of Self-Employed People Who Often Apply for Food Stamps

 - Flea market/online sellers